Hotrian/HeadlessOverlayToolkit/readme.md

 - Once the project starts, enter your Username, OAuth key (this is basically a password, you can [get yours here](https://twitchapps.com/tmi/)), and desired Channel name [into these boxes](http://image.prntscr.com/image/9ba697c9537d431e8f1b58813cb677a0.png) and click "Press to Connect"
 - With any luck, your twitch chat should appear behind one of your controllers :D

-Note that you can copy and paste your oauth key, you don't have to manually type it out, but you do have to get it off that site.
+Note that you can copy and paste your oauth key, you don't have to manually type it out, but you do have to get it off that site, or off another site that generates Twitch OAuth keys.

 **If you want to run this headless:**